top of page

 Meet Kate

-From this research, I developed a persona for the type of user who would use an in-app messaging feature most.
+Based on the research, I developed a persona representing the primary user of an in-app messaging feature.

 TP persona.png